davidmfoley/node-sfm/README.md

 ##### Async/await or promise

-If your migration funciton returns a promise, SFM will wait for that promise to resolve.
+If your migration function returns a promise, SFM will wait for that promise to resolve.
 ```
 module.exports = async (client) => {
   await client.query('CREATE TABLE whatever (who_cares text)');